 There is also the technique of hot steeping which is claimed to have a shorter processing time.
 Steeping the grains in 165o F water for 5 to 10 minutes is relatively pointless as it offers virtually no difference than simply adding the crushed grains to the mash in the first place.

 Better results with some beer styles, such as Schwarzbier, can be attained by the extraction of color without an overabundance of the roast flavor.
-Schwarzbier is often referred to as a black pilsner and should have only a subtle aroma and flavor of roasted malt.
+Schwarzbier has been referred to as a black Pilsner and should have only a subtle aroma and flavor of roasted malt.
 There is also the novelty of brewing subtle beers such as Kolsch, Gose, or even Wit with dark malts by adding mostly color.
 Cold steeping can really make a noticeable difference in fairly delicate beers.

 In certain styles, such as Porter and Stout, the roastiness can be gotten without the acrid and burnt flavors often associated with many interpretations.
-Stouts generally have a little bite and the formulation should take this into account.
+However, such beers generally should have a little bite and the formulation should take this into account.

 Some methods call for the steeped liquor to be added at the beginning of the boil, some wait until the end of the boil, and other methods add the steeped liquor to the fermenter.
 I can’t tell any major difference between a full boil with the extract and waiting until about 10 minutes before knock-out before adding the steeped extract to the boiling wort.
 That minimal boil dispels my fears of introducing infectious beasties to my precious wort.
 The burnt and acrid components were not extracted into the steep liquor so it shouldn’t make much difference as to when it goes into the boil; I can’t tell that it does.

-Something else to ponder is that Guinness brews a light colored beer, adds the concentrated, steeped malt colorant after aging, and finishes as normal.
+Something else to ponder is that Guinness, in making their Stout, brews a light colored beer, adds the concentrated, steeped malt colorant after aging, and finishes as normal.
 They also adjust the pH with calcium carbonate so the final product doesn’t have malt sourness.

 It’s not only roasted malts and grains that can be steeped.
 Crystal and caramel malts have already been converted and don’t require mashing.
 To really get a reasonable extract from this type of grain, I add these crushed malts to the mash just before the mash out.
 The heat is what is needed to dissolve the sugars and get them out of the mash tun and into the kettle.

-Cold steeping is another technique which can extend your brew-day by only a few minutes but is something that can indeed refine the qualities of the finished beer in your glass.
+Cold steeping is another technique which can extend your brew-day, but only by a few minutes.
+However, it’s something that can indeed refine the qualities of the finished beer in your glass.